Before your arrival

 Our staff will help you to be as comfortable as possible with your baby’s post-hospital care needs.
 We will provide detailed medical information to your primary care doctor to support a safe, smooth transition.
 Occasionally, some babies require special attention and community-based resources and support when they go home, such as nursing, physical therapy, occupational therapy or speech therapy.

 Breast milk can be an important source of nutrition for your baby.
 If you wish to breastfeed or pump, your baby’s nurse is available to assist you.
-We can also coordinate consultation with lactation specialists if necessary.
+We also provide consultation with in-house lactation specialists if necessary.
+Breast milk is stored and prepared for your baby in the Milk Lab, located just inside the entrance to the NICU.

 Taking pictures of your child